PierreSenellart/provsql/doc/source/user/aggregation.rst

     GROUP BY dept;

-Any other aggregate of an aggregate result (``avg`` of a ``count``, ``max`` of a ``sum``...) is not carried that way: there ProvSQL reads the inner value on the database as it is, as an explicit cast of the inner aggregate would, and reports that reading once for the statement (see :ref:`plain-sql`).
-The outer aggregate is tracked as any aggregate is, over the rows of the subquery with their provenance and those values:
+Any other aggregate of an aggregate result (``avg`` of a ``count``, ``max`` of a ``sum``, an aggregate of an arithmetic expression over aggregates) is tracked in a second way: the contribution of each row carries the *gate of the inner aggregate* rather than a value, so the value of the outer aggregate is read in every possible world:

 .. code-block:: postgresql

-    SELECT avg(n) AS employees_per_city     -- n read on the data as it is FROM (SELECT city, count(*) AS n FROM employees GROUP BY city) t;
+    SELECT avg(n) AS employees_per_city
+    FROM (SELECT city, count(*) AS n FROM employees GROUP BY city) t;

+The value displayed is the one plain SQL computes, on the data as it is, as for any aggregate; what is read per world is what the probabilities and the moments are computed over.
+Such a value is no constant of the database, so the closed forms do not apply to it: a probability or a moment over it is computed by enumerating the possible worlds of the input tuples, which is exact while they are few (``possible-worlds-aggregates``, see :ref:`route-methods`), and estimated by sampling beyond that.
+So ``expected(avg(n))`` is the average of the counts *of the cities present in each world*, not the average of the counts the database happens to hold.

-An aggregate that reads such a result in a ``FILTER``, an ``ORDER BY`` or a ``DISTINCT`` of its own is refused.
+An aggregate that reads such a result in a ``FILTER``, an ``ORDER BY`` or a ``DISTINCT`` of its own, or whose inner value is not numeric, reads it on the data as it is instead, and reports that reading once for the statement (see :ref:`plain-sql`).

 .. _explode-agg-value: